streamlink/streamlink/README.md

 This has been fixed in version 2.0.3.

-**Own3d streams fail to play**

-Due to a flaw in Own3d's API livestreamer has no way of figuring out if these streams are online or offline before starting the stream, so if it does not play it's probably offline.

 Saving arguments AKA config file
 --------------------------------
 Livestreamer can read arguments from the file ~/.livestreamerrc (POSIX) or %APPDATA%\livestreamer\livestreamerrc (Windows).